verbb/workflow/docs/feature-tour/reviews.md

 Visually, this process would look similar to:

-- Editor creates and submits entry
+- "Editor" creates and submits entry
-- Reviewers 1 receives & reviews submission
+- "Reviewers 1" receives & reviews submission
-  - If rejected, back to Editor
+  - If rejected, back to "Editor"
-- Reviewers 2 receives & reviews submission
+- "Reviewers 2" receives & reviews submission
-  - If rejected, back to Reviewers 1
+  - If rejected, back to "Reviewers 1"
-- Publisher receives & reviews submission
+- "Publisher" receives & reviews submission
-  - If rejected, back to Reviewers 2
+  - If rejected, back to "Reviewers 2"
   - If approved, publishes entry